-The underlying reserves replacement ratio in 2021 was +9%.
-150 mmboe of reserves were added as a result of one Field Development Plan and six Field Development Plan addenda consents, while 110 mmboe were revised down by operators.
-This compares to production of around 490 mmboe in 2021.
+The underlying reserves replacement ratio in 2022 was +3%.
+60 mmboe of reserves were added as a result of three Field Development Plan and three Field Development Plan addenda consents, while 40 mmboe were revised down by operators.
+This compares to production of around 490 mmboe in 2022.
 Replacement of proven and probable reserves by resources maturation remains an issue.

-Figure 4 shows how 2P reserves and the reserves replacement ratio have changed over the last 22 years.
+Figure 4 below shows how 2P reserves and the reserves replacement ratio have changed over the last 26 years.
 It can be seen there is a large variation in the reserves replacement ratio from year to year, partly as a result of oil price fluctuations.
-The negative reserves replacement ratio in 2015 was a result of the NSTA re-categorising certain types of project from reserves to contingent resources.
+The negative reserves replacement ratio in 2015 was a result of the NSTA re-categorising certain types of projects from reserves to contingent resources.
 Prior to 2015, DECC and its predecessors included in the reserves category projects that had not yet been sanctioned but were expected to be sanctioned in the near future.
 This is permitted under the SPE PRMS (the "Justified for Development" category), however the NSTA now includes projects in the reserves category only where the project has been sanctioned by the participants and the NSTA has issued a Development and Production Consent.